raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 I absolutely will not research the game.
 I will not practice in secret against a computer.
 I will not read everything I can find on the Internet about Go.
 I have tried to overcome these demons in the past using these tactics.
 The irony is, competence is not a cure for the fear of incompetence. *The courage to play incompetently* is a cure for fear of incompetence.
 If you are afraid of dogs, avoiding dog walking parks does not cure you of your fear, and for me learning to play Go well would help me avoid my fear but not cure it.

 So I *will* play again, and I will enjoy the social experience.
 I will drink the Scotch.
 I will listen to the music.
 I probably will ignore much of the game.
-Perhaps if there are patterns they will manifest themselves when I am not looking for them, something like those 3D pictures that require you to unfocus your vision to see what is going on.
+Perhaps if there are patterns they will manifest themselves when I am not looking for them, something like those 3D pictures that require you to defocus your vision to see what is going on.
 But then again, perhaps not. perhaps I will never understand the game, perhaps it will always be a closed book, perhaps I will always play in the dark while others whisper and giggle.

 It could be that I will never present a challenge to anyone, perhaps I will always lose no matter how many stones I am given.
 I don't know, but I do know that when I next sit in front of a Go board, I will enjoy myself.
 I do know I will be ok with playing in the dark.
 I will be ok with losing.
-I will not fear the moment when my opponent capitalizes on my blindness and announces that my position is unwinnable.
+I will not fear the moment when my opponent capitalizes on my blindness and announces that my position is untenable.
 I will not feel shame or fear or anger or resentment.

 I may never learn how to judge whether a player's position is improving in Go.
 But I know a little about judging whether my position is improving in Life.
 And I know that enjoying a game of Go with a friend would be an improvement, especially if I do so by overcoming my fear of incompetence rather than avoiding it.

 So that's what I'm going to do.

-p.s.
-Yes, there is a blog post in here about learning new programming languages and frameworks.
-I trust you are able to make the connection for yourselves if you wish to do so.
+---

+*I originally wanted to write about learning new things and use this as an example.
+I had an idea that I would talk about the importance of getting out of a negative space where you fear ridicule and shame for being new.
+I would talk about having the courage to be new and incompetent leading to learning and growing.
+But as I wrote, I thought that simply sharing my feelings worked in a certain true, raw, honest way.
+For now, this story will stand on its own.*

 ----